valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   All HTTP request sent from the client now include a `X-Timezone-Offset` header, which contains the user's timezone offset (compared to UTC).
 The back-end libraries now use this offset to return the correct results when searching cases by date.

+* **Slow loading of notes**

+  The loading of the case notes could take a long time depending on the access control settings.
+This has been solved.

 ## Breaking changes

 The following breaking changes were introduced: